Bug report #17332

 Please test with QGIS 3.4 - QGIS 2.18 reached it's end of life.

-#8 Updated by Alessandro Cristofori over 5 years ago
+#8 Updated by Alessandro Cristofori almost 6 years ago

 I created a Multiline with M values in ArcGIS, saved it as shape file and opened it in QGIS 3.4.4.
 The dataset is showing as Multiline and when opening the editing dialog no M values are shown (see attached).